Missing Data in Discrete Time State-Space Modeling of Ecological Momentary Assessment Data: A Monte-Carlo Study of Imputation Methods: Abstract

 \section{Abstract}

 When using ecological momentary assessment data (EMA), missing data is pervasive as participant attrition is a common issue.
 Thus, any EMA study must have a missing data plan.
-In this paper, we discuss missingness in time series analysis and the appropriate way to handle missing data when the data is modeled as a discrete time continuous measure state-space model.
+In this paper, we discuss missingness in time series analysis and the appropriate way to handle missing data when the data is modeled as an idiographic discrete time continuous measure state-space model.
 We found that Missing Completely At Random, Missing At Random, and Time-dependent Missing At Random data have less bias and variability than Autoregressive Time-dependent Missing At Random and Missing Not At Random.
-The Kalman filter excelled at handling missing data.
-Contrary to the literature, we found that, with either default package settings or a lag-1 imputation model, multiple imputation struggled to recover the parameters.
+The Kalman filter excelled at handling missing data under most conditions.
+Contrary to the literature, we found that, using a variety of methods, multiple imputation struggled to recover the parameters.